nearform-actions/optic-release-automation-action/README.md

 ## Releasing monorepo packages

-For use in a monorepo this action expects two new inputs `monorepo-package` and `monorepo-root`, they will be used to run command and publish from the package folder instead of the project root.
+For use in a monorepo this action expects two new inputs `monorepo-package` and `monorepo-root`, they will be used to run command and publish from the package folder instead of the repository root.
 When releasing a single package a new github release will be created with the zipped package folder as artifact.
 Commands defined in `build-command` and `npm-publish` will run inside the package folder.

 ```yml